 Musings of a Bitter Heart

 So I helped her.
 Special Agent Dana Scully.
-Small, petite, cold as ice bitch.
+Small, petite, cold-as-ice bitch.
 She hated me.
 And she loved him.
 And the really pathetic thing is that I don't think either of them have the courage to act on it.
-And she hated me because I had known what it was to love Mulder.
+And she hated me because I'd known what it was to love Mulder.
 To physically love Mulder.
 And she knew that I still loved him.

 I guess because my way is to use sex to seal a relationship, I just can't imagine being around Mulder for that long, loving him for that long, and not sleeping with him.
 My god, when I remember the nights and days and afternoons we shared.
 The hours we spent in bed.
-He could let go then, in a way he wouldn't any other time.
+He could let go during sex, in a way he wouldn't any other time.
 It's when I got to know him best.
 Afterwards, when most men would have fallen asleep, my sweet spooky insomniac would pour his heart out to me.
 I learned to treasure those times.
 And I still treasure them.
-Because it is something she has never known.
+Because it's something she's never known.
 And I pray to god she never does.

 And, despite the distaste I feel for Special Agent Scully, I believe she loves him too.
 Deeply, desperately, steadfastly.
-She will never betray him.
-She will always protect him.
+She'll never betray him.
+She'll always protect him.
 She too will journey to wherever he is to save him, to help him, to stand by him.

 And why do I care.
 Why should I care a damn about either of them?
 I could have let him die.
 I should have let him die.
 Moved on and placed my trust and body firmly with the one man who could have saved me.
 But I didn't.
 And now that man will be here shortly.
 For this, he will send no trusted associate.
 He will do it himself.
 And I will see in his eyes the betrayal he feels.
 And the ultimate coldness as he pulls the trigger.
 And my only defense will be to say, "I couldn't let him die..."